TheBigRoomXXL/tinyfeed/docs/usage.md

 # Usage

 !!! info
-    This page use real feeds URL so that you can copy-paste the command and see the result.
-If you one the links is dead, please open an issue on the [repository](https://github.com/TheBigRoomXXL/tinyfeed/issues)
+    This page uses real feeds URLs so that you can copy-paste the command and see the result.
+If one of the links is dead, please open an issue on the [repository](https://github.com/TheBigRoomXXL/tinyfeed/issues)

 ## Basic usage